Skwieru/Skwieru/README.md

 # 👨🏽‍💻 About me:

 I am from Poland and I am a self-taught programmer.
 I have learned programming from online courses and individual classes with a mentor.
 Direction, which I took in programming is Front-End/Web development.
+Currently in my job I am moderating content on the "IQOS" devices website, but I am looking for a job that will give me more challenges and opportunities to write code and practice my skills.

 # :telephone_receiver: How to contact me?